Glossary

-The glossary terms included below were largely guided by the definitions of CDP, IPCC, UNFCCC, and Carbon Trust resources.
-Others were drafted and reviewed by the Project Frame Content Working Group to complement the concepts articulated in the forthcoming Methodology Deep Dive paper, anticipated in 2023.
+The glossary terms below were largely guided by the definitions of CDP, IPCC, UNFCCC, and Carbon Trust resources.
+Others were drafted and reviewed by the Project Frame Content Working Group in the development of Project Frame Methodology: Evaluating Greenhouse Gas Impact for Early-Stage Investments.

 An attribute of impact, requiring an investor or company's thoughtful and reasonable articulation of the degree to which its support causes a change in an outcome that would have not otherwise happened (in a no-intervention or business as usual baseline scenario).